 💰 Though it’s known for its fast and free two-day shipping options, Amazon isn’t necessarily known for treating its workers well.
 The company just announced that it will be increasing the wages of most employees — which should be a good thing — but in the process, eliminated employee bonuses and stock awards which arguably makes them worse off than before.

 Our best wishes for a productive and calm day.
 Feel free to direct any Brexit survival guides, scandalous Facebook data leaks and Amazon employee horor stories to our email.
-This email was written by Ryan Hanna on 29 October, 2018.

 Love this newsletter?
 Hate it?
 Let us know by filling out this brief, two question feedback form.